 Humanize your communication efforts.
 People can and do see through inauthentic behavior.

-For example, overused phrases and carefully calibrated language tend to make company statements look templated.
-Put thought and consideration into what you want to say, but throw out the corporate jargon and canned content.
+Overused phrases and carefully calibrated language tend to make company statements look templated.
+(Thoughts and prayers, anyone?)
+Be considerate in what you want to say, but throw out the corporate jargon and canned content.
 Be real.

 When you do share a message in support of a cause, ensure that message leaves no room for ambiguity.
 Don’t leave people asking questions or filling in the blanks for you.

 The gold standard for clear brand positioning comes from ice cream brand Ben and Jerry’s.
-The company’s message in support of the Black Lives Matter movement cuts straight to the point: “We must dismantle White supremacy.”
+They are consistent and vocal in their support of racial and social justice.

 6. Share how you are taking action